vivek-vilvaraj/libcxlmi_old/README.md

 This will impact on whether or not tunneling is available as a form of sending commands.

-Naturally, if FM-API is disabled, the tunneled command will fail at a CXL component level, specificaly returning `CXLMI_RET_UNSUPPORTED`.
+Naturally, if FM-API is disabled, any tunneled command will fail.

 Logging
 -------